Jo Brosnahan: Honours and awards

-In the 2005 Queen's Birthday Honours, Brosnahan was appointed a Companion of the Queen's Service Order, for public services.
+In 1990 Brosnahan was awarded the New Zealand 1990 Commemoration Medal.
+In the 2005 Queen's Birthday Honours, she was appointed a Companion of the Queen's Service Order, for public services.
 In the 2023 King's Birthday and Coronation Honours, she was made a Dame Companion of the New Zealand Order of Merit, for services to governance and business.